kinmury/obsidian-golden-coffee/README.md

 ## Feedback

-If by any change you see an error or something that doesnt feel right, just hit me up ;D.
+If by any change you see an error or something that doesn't feel right, just hit me up ;D.

 ## Updates